Free Website Creation Tutorial For Beginners

 What Kind of Site Do You Want?

-There are so many different types of websites.
-From ecommerce, membership to content sites/blogs.
-Find out the best way to approach your future site.
+There are so many different types of websites you can create.
+From ecommerce, membership to content sites, etc. Find out the best way to approach your future site.
 Click here for details on different kinds of websites you can create.

 Static HTML vs. Dynamic Websites